Sitecore/MVP-Site/README.md

 `kubectl apply -f .\k8s\specs\external\`

-(Wait for all deployments to show 'green' in the dashboard)
+(Wait for all deployments to show 'green' in the dashboard - this can take a while!)

 ### Deploy Sitecore application instances